 If you are physically dependent on ketamine, a professional drug detox program can also provide clinical counseling which will prepare you for entry into a rehab program.
-If you choose to go to rehab, you will have the opportunity to address the behavioral and psychological issues that contribute to your substance abuse problems and ideally, make lasting life changes.
+If you choose to go to a ketamine treatment program, you will have the opportunity to address the behavioral and psychological issues that contribute to your substance abuse problems and ideally, make lasting life changes.

-Enrolling in a drug rehab program after detox may be helpful if you are severely dependent on ketamine and feel like you need it to function on a daily basis.
-During rehab, you’ll work with a qualified and experienced team of addiction treatment professionals who will help you overcome your psychological addiction to ketamine and establish life skills and a support system that will help you stay sober long after your detox and rehab treatment is over.
+Enrolling in a ketamine rehab program after detox may be helpful if you are severely dependent on ketamine and feel like you need it to function on a daily basis.
+During rehab, you’ll work with a qualified and experienced team of addiction treatment professionals who will help you overcome your psychological addiction to ketamine and establish life skills and a support system that will help you stay sober long after ketamine detox and rehab treatment are over.

-There are many different types of drug rehab programs out there, including online self-help programs or 30 to 60-day rehab programs, but the National Institute on Drug Abuse recommends enrolling in treatment that lasts at least 90 days for the best results.
+There are many different types of ketamine treatment programs out there, including online self-help programs or 30 to 60-day rehab programs, but the National Institute on Drug Abuse recommends enrolling in treatment that lasts at least 90 days for the best results.
 Research shows most people need at least 90 days of continuous addiction treatment to make positive strides toward recovery that last.

-While you are in drug rehab, you may do the following things:
+While you are in ketamine rehab, you may do the following things: